apexpl/syrus/docs/designers/theme_structure.md

 ### Includes

 Within the ~/views/themes/mysite/includes directory you will find a default header and footer, which are rather self-exclamatory.
-You may add files as desired to this directory, and the contents can be included within any file via `<s:theme>` tags, for example:
+You may add files as desired to this directory, and the contents can be included within any file via `<s:include>` tags, for example:

-`<s:theme include="header.html">`
+`<s:include header>`

 That's it, and that tag will be replaced with the contents of the ~/views/themes/mysite/includes/header.html file.